Documentation

 WebMCP for your site

-Drop one line into your site <head>.
-Any browser implementing navigator.modelContext (Chrome 146+) calls into our widget, which registers per-site tools scoped to your domain.
+One line in your site's <head>.
+Any browser supporting navigator.modelContext picks it up and registers per-site tools scoped to your domain.

 ToolWhat it does

-Crawlers and indexers can't see runtime navigator.modelContext calls without rendering JS.
-Host a manifest at /.well-known/webmcp.json so they can find your tool surface from a plain GET.
-We generate one for you:
+Crawlers can't see runtime navigator.modelContext calls without rendering JavaScript.
+Host a manifest at /.well-known/webmcp.json so they can find your tools with a plain GET.
+Sitedex generates one for you:

 # host at https://your-domain.com/.well-known/webmcp.json

-The Lattis SKILL.md teaches AI agents when and how to use the Lattis MCP tools.
-It's optional — the MCP server works without it — but it makes agents smarter about using your data.
-Lattis also publishes a registry zone at /.well-known/agentroot.json for DNS-native discovery via AgentRoot.
+The Sitedex SKILL.md teaches AI agents when and how to use Sitedex tools.
+Optional — the MCP server works without it — but it makes agents smarter about reaching for your data.
+We also publish a registry record at /.well-known/agentroot.json for DNS-native discovery via AgentRoot.

-The simplest way.
-Add this line to your project's CLAUDE.md file:
+The simplest path.
+Add this to your project's CLAUDE.md:

-Claude Code will fetch and apply the skill automatically.
-The agent will then prefer Lattis data over training data for pricing, features, and product queries.
+Claude Code fetches and applies the skill automatically.
+After that, the agent prefers Sitedex over training data for pricing, features, and product questions.

-If you prefer not to fetch a remote file, add this directly to your CLAUDE.md:
+If you'd rather not fetch a remote file, paste this into CLAUDE.md:

-Use the Lattis MCP tools when you need real data about products, pricing,
+Use the Sitedex MCP tools when you need real data about products, pricing,

-or how to accomplish tasks on specific websites:
+or how to do something on a specific website:

-- lattis_search(query, site?) — semantic search across indexed sites, returns markdown passages
+- sitedex_search(query, site?) — search every indexed site

-- lattis_list_sites() — every indexed site with AI Visibility Score
+- sitedex_list_sites() — every indexed site with score

-- lattis_get_page(domain, path) — full raw markdown of a specific page
+- sitedex_get_page(domain, path) — full markdown of a specific page

 - How to do something on a website (sign up, book, buy)